Make-School-Courses/DevOps-Security/02-data-security/README.md

 ## Objectives

-  - Campare contrast and evaluate what data is
+  - Compare contrast and evaluate what data is
   - Identify data that is available about you
   - List the repercussions of data security
   - Cause and effects of data breeches
+  - Describe honeypots

 ## Activities
   - Intro what is all of this data people are hacking?